tranek/GASDocumentation/README.md

 <a name="sp"></a>
 ## 2. Sample Project
 A multiplayer third person shooter sample project is included with this documentation aimed at people new to the GameplayAbilitySystem Plugin but not new to Unreal Engine 4.
 Users are expected to know C++, Blueprints, UMG, Replication, and other intermediate topics in UE4.
-This project provides an example of how to set up a basic third person shooter mulitplayer-ready project with the `AbilitySystemComponent` (`ASC`) on the `PlayerState` class for player/AI controlled heroes and the `ASC` on the `Character` class for AI controlled minions.
+This project provides an example of how to set up a basic third person shooter multiplayer-ready project with the `AbilitySystemComponent` (`ASC`) on the `PlayerState` class for player/AI controlled heroes and the `ASC` on the `Character` class for AI controlled minions.

 The goal is to keep this project simple while showing the GAS basics and demonstrating some commonly requested abilities with well-commented code.
 Because of its beginner focus, the project does not show advanced topics like [predicting projectiles](#concepts-p-spawn).